 Being a small city, Bayou La Batre does not have a public transit system used by locals to get to and from work.

-The citizens of Bayou La Batre have a very low rate of college education: just 9.77% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bayou La Batre has a very low overall level of education: only 9.77% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Bayou La Batre in 2022 was $18,620, which is low income relative to Alabama and the nation.
 This equates to an annual income of $74,480 for a family of four.